braginkit/braginkit/README.md

 - 👀 I’m interested in web-programming, cloud and integration
 - 🌱 I’m currently a student (HSE MIEM) and an intern (IBM)
 - 💞️ I’m looking to collaborate on web-development of any kind
-- 📫 Reach me with telegram @bragin_kit or email bragin.kit@gmail.com
+- 📫 Reach me by telegram @bragin_kit or email bragin.kit@gmail.com